 It provides funds for graduate student researchers who wish

 to come to the University of Florida to work in the P.K.
 Yonge Library of Florida.

 Application is open to all graduate students at higher institutions of learning, with special attention to students coming from a distance.
-Awards are for $1000.
+Recipients recieve an award of $1000 to help defray travel expenses.
 Researchers

 are required to spend at least one week (five working days) on the University of Florida campus making use of materials

 in Special Collections at the George A. Smathers Library.
 Funds are disbursed at the time research is conducted.